AlirezaRahimpour/Meta-Learning-for-few-shot-classification/README.md

 in a support set.
 In this paper, we propose a few-shot learning framework based on structured margin loss which takes into account the global structure of the support set in order to generate a highly discriminative feature space where the features from distinct classes are well separated in clusters.
-Moreover, in our meta-learning-based framework, we propose a context-aware query embedding encoder for incorporating support set context into query embedding and generating more discriminative and task-dependent query embeddings.
+Moreover, in our meta-learning-based framework, we propose an attention-based context-aware query embedding encoder for incorporating support set context into query embedding and generating more discriminative and task-dependent query embeddings.
 The task-dependent features help the meta learner to learn a distribution over tasks more effectively.
 Extensive experiments based on few-shot, zero-shot, and